 I should have waited.

-The cached version of the site looks worse than it did at the time as there a few things missing but still, the site looked awful and I didn’t realise that until later.
+The cached version of the site looks worse than it did at the time as there a few things.
+Nonetheless, the site looked awful and it took me a while to realise it.
 It’s embarrassing to think I was pushing this onto people.

 Lesson learnt – A little knowledge can be dangerous.
 I’d figured some things out and ran with them, before fully understanding the end result.
 Messy.
 Also, hold off if you’re not sure about something, even if you paid for it!

 Eventually it dawned on me how unhappy I was with the site so I reverted to something much simpler.
-Far from perfect but I retreated back into Blogger mode after trying and failing to make the site look more like a real website rather than a blog.
+Far from perfect but I retreated back into Blogger mode after trying and failing to make the site look more like a website.
 I didn’t know about the big changes that were on the horizon but for now I knew this wasn’t an eyesore at least.
 IIRC I made the new ‘logo’ on a free website and then fitted everything around it.
 It would do for now.

 Keeping the page narrow was a sorry attempt at making it display on mobile devices better.
-Blogger wasn’t amazing for it so I thought I’d try.
-It didn’t do much!
+Blogger wasn’t amazing for it so I thought I’d try, to little effect!

 Despite it being very plain this was a lot easier on the eye.

-Lesson learnt – Don’t be afraid to step back and go back to what you’re more comfortable with until you’re sure what’s going on.
-At the time I didn’t want to do what I thought was regressing but I’d rather a solid (ish) looking Blogger page than pretending it was something else and looking terrible.
+Lesson learnt – Don’t be afraid to step back to what you’re more comfortable with until you’re sure what’s going on.
+At the time I didn’t want to do what I thought was regressing but I’d rather a solid looking Blogger page than pretending it was something else and looking terrible.

 Paying a hosting company to do most of the work wasn’t that hard in the end.
-The most difficult part was moving the domain over (I’d bought superduperstuff.co.uk through Blogger) but very soon I was looking at a blank page.
+The most difficult part was moving the domain but soon I was looking at a blank page.

 Finally I could create a site and not just hammer together Blogger pages.
 But where to start?
 Fortunately WordPress is full of themes, so it was case of finding one that I liked and then tweaking the colours and layout.
 Pretty simple even for the uninitiated.

-Three years of posts was surprisingly easy to transfer over as Blogger had an export function.
-What was far more painful was reformatting each post to look decent new site.
-What a ballache.
+Three years of content was surprisingly easy to transfer over as Blogger had an export function.
+What was far more painful was reformatting each post to look decent new site!

 Lesson learnt – Jumping in at the deep end suited me as it was the impetus I needed to change things.
 That might not be your cup of tea so I think the main lesson here is perseverance.
 Keep at it and things will improve.

 I didn’t start Super Duper Stuff with any major plan in mind.
-I just wanted to share my opinion.
-It’s gone on to become a big part of my life.
-From writing posts to worrying about traffic it’s always there and has given me some great opportunities.
+I just wanted to share my opinion, and it’s now a big part of my life.
 If you have the urge to share something do it.
 Ride the wave of interest for as long as it’s there.
 That’s the most important thing.

-Here’s to another 500 posts and plenty more changes!
+Here’s to plenty more posts and more changes!